Ledgerback/DGSF/Grants/Optimism--Foundation_Mission_Request.md

 - Share our results publicly via dashboards, publications, and data repository

 **Please outline your step-by-step plan to execute this Mission, including expected deadlines to complete each peice of work:**
+%%
 - June - July 2024: Conduct a literature review to find concentration metrics (e.g., Banzhaf Power Index and Shapley-Shubik Index for voting power, Palma Ratio and Herfindahl-Hirschman Index for economic power, betweenness centrality for networks) relevant to DAOs
+%%

-- July - August 2024: Determine appropriate concentration metrics at multiple levels, including governance and communications, to apply to  Token House and Citizen’s House
+- June - July 2024: Determine appropriate concentration metrics, in multiple contexts (e.g., governance, discussion forums), to apply to the Token House and Citizen’s House
+- July - August 2024: Apply concentration metrics to the Token House and Citizen’s House
-- August - September 2024: Develop Jupyter notebooks covering our quantitative analyses of concentration metrics, as applied to the Token House and Citizen’s House, and share our results publicly via dashboards and publications
+- August - September 2024: Share results of our analyses via dashboards and publications
-- September - October 2024: Compare analyses of Optimism with other DAOs to determine standards for concentration metrics
+- September - October 2024: Compare our analyses of Optimism with other DAOs to determine standards for concentration metrics and incorporate them into the DAO Index

 **Please define the [critical milestone(s)](https://gov.optimism.io/t/grant-policies/5833) that should be used to determine whether you’ve executed on this proposal:**